 Non-dilutive financing might also be referred to as non-dilutive capital or non-intrusive capital.
 Regardless of which name you hear, the bottom line is that these terms indicate that the funding was received without the business owner having to forfeit some portion of the company.
 In other words, you, as the owner, retain full control of your business — even as you enjoy access to this free money.

-Different types of non-dilutive financing are available.
+Different types of non-dilutive funding are available.
 Depending on their requirements, it could be a challenge to be approved.

 - Loans: Available as both informal and formal transactions, a loan can span a range of options.
 For example, money loaned to you by friends and family members might not require any collateral.
 It could be a different story when it comes to a financial institution.
 A financial institution will also require ample credit and demonstrated resources.